benyanke/laravel-dev-env/README.md

     `docker-compose down`

   This will stop and delete all the environment's containers.
+  NOTE: This removes all transient state of the containers, such as the database.

+### Temporary Start/Stop
+  The stack can be paused and unpaused with the following commands:

+    `docker-compose pause`
+    `docker-compose unpause`

 ### Additional Useful Commands
   #### Run a command in a container: